getomni-ai/zerox/README.md

 The general logic:

-- Pass in a file (pdf, docx, image, etc.)
+- Pass in a file (PDF, DOCX, image, etc.)
 - Convert that file into a series of images
 - Pass each image to GPT and ask nicely for Markdown
 - Aggregate the responses and return Markdown

 Try out the hosted version here: <https://getomni.ai/ocr-demo>
+Or visit our full documentation at: <https://docs.getomni.ai/zerox>

 ## Getting Started